seattleflu/documentation/data-flow.md

 The lab at the Brotman Baty Institute (BBI) maintains Excel files that record all samples processed by them.
 * Uploaded daily to the Fred Hutch AWS S3 bucket by BBI partners
 * [Cronjobs] set up to parse and upload the manifest data to ID3C table `receiving.manifest`
+* When the latest Excel file becomes too long, the lab creates a brand new file with the same format
+    * Instructions for adding these new files to the ingest process are avaiable at [specimen-manifests](specimen-manifests.md)
 * See detailed script in [specimen-manifest] and [ID3C](https://github.com/seattleflu/id3c/blob/master/lib/id3c/cli/command/manifest.py).

 We also use the lab manifest to identify UW retrospective samples that need metadata pulled from the UW EMR system.